SDU-eScience/Documentation/docs/source/index.rst

 Configuring pgpool.conf
 ^^^^^^^^^^^^^^^^^^^^^^^
-In pgpool-II we use ``streaming replication`` mode  which means that PostgreSQL servers operates streaming replication.
-And ``load balancing`` is possible in this mode.
-We reuse the sample configuration file for ``streaming replication`` mode from pgpool-II installation.
+In pgpool-II we use streaming replication mode which means that PostgreSQL servers operates streaming replication.
+And load balancing is possible in this mode.
+We reuse the sample configuration file for streaming replication mode from pgpool-II installation.
 The file is located in ``/etc/pgpool.conf.sample-stream``.
-Some settings are shown as below.
+The main part of our pgpool configrations is shown as below.

 * connection settings